-If you were stationed in Indiana, your county of residence is the county where you lived on January 1 of the year you entered the military service.
-If, on January 1, 1999, you were stationed outside of Indiana and your family was with you, write county code "00" (out-of-state) in all the county boxes (you won't owe a county tax.)
+If Indiana is your home of record and you were stationed in Indiana, your county of residence is the county where you lived on January 1 of the year you entered the military service.
+If, on January 1, 1999, you were stationed outside of Indiana and you are single or your family was with you, write county code "00" (out-of-state) in all the county boxes (you won't owe a county tax).

-If, however, you maintained your home in an Indiana county and/or your spouse and a family were still living in an Indiana county on January 1, 1999, you are considered to be a resident of that county and will be subject to county tax.
+If, however, you maintained your home in an Indiana county and/or your spouse and family were still living in an Indiana county on January 1, 1999, you are considered to be a resident of that county and subject to county tax.